Helping people with computers... one answer at a time.

 Thus, they can't answer the question.
 From anyone.

-Now, my made up pickle example is, of course, oversimplified.
-There are thousands of rules, and they're typically more complex than "send more x about y in a row" kind of rules.
-But the concept still applies: if the email service provider were to answer the question, then spammers could - over time - build a complete picture of what the rules are, and thereby skirt them.
+Now, my made-up pickle example is, of course, oversimplified.
+There are thousands of rules, and they’re typically more complex than “sending more x about y in a row” kind of rules.
+But the concept still applies: if the email service provider were to answer the question, then spammers could – over time – build a complete picture of what the rules are, and thereby skirt them.

 The result would be more spam.